amvitor-cm/modern-nft-marketplace/README.md

 ## Contact

-For inquiries about this project, please refer to amvitor.cm@gmail.com.
+## Contact
+- If you’d like access to the full source code for this project, feel free to reach out:

+- Email: amvitor.cm@gmail.com
+- Telegram: @amvior
 ---

 Built with modern web standards and best practices for performance and user experience.